Polyphenol oxidase: Related enzymes

 Prophenoloxidase is a modified form of the complement response found in some invertebrates, including insects, crabs and worms.

 Hemocyanin is homologous to the phenol oxidases (e.g. tyrosinase) since both enzymes sharing type copper active site coordination.
 Hemocyanin also exhibits PPO activity, but with slowed kinetics from greater steric bulk at the active site.
-Partial denaturation actually improves hemocyanin’s PPO activity by providing greater access to the active site.
+Partial denaturation actually improves hemocyanin's PPO activity by providing greater access to the active site.

 Aureusidin synthase is homologous to plant polyphenol oxidase, but contains certain significant modifications.

 Aurone synthase catalyzes the formation of aurones.
-Aurone synthase purified from Coreopsis grandiflora shows weak tyrosinase activity against isoliquiritigenin, but the enzyme does not react with the classic tyrosinase substrates L-tyrosine and tyramine and must therefore be classified as catechol oxidase.
+Aurone synthase purified from Coreopsis grandiflora shows weak tyrosinase activity against isoliquiritigenin, but the enzyme does not react with the classic tyrosinase substrates -tyrosine and tyramine and must therefore be classified as catechol oxidase.

+Laccase, a multi-copper oxidase, is often considered a subclass of polyphenol oxidase.
+Laccase and polyphenol oxidase differ in the type of substrates that they catalyse.
+Catachol oxidase (a type of polyphenol oxidase) catalyses the oxidation of ortho-diphenols to ortho-quinones.
+Tyrosinase (another type of polyphenol oxidase), catalyses both the oxidation of monophenols to ortho-diphenols, and the subsequent oxidation of ortho-diphenols to ortho-quinones.
+Laccase, in contrast, catalyses the oxidation of para-diphenols to para-quinones.